RenanGroot/EDA-Heart-Failure/README.md

-# Exploratory Data Analysis - "Heart Failure"
+# Exploratory Data Analysis - "Heart Failure"❤🩺

 Repository dedicated to my "Heart Failure" Exploratory Data Analysis(EDA).
 On this repository there is a Jupyter Notebook, wich contains my EDA; and a .csv file, that holds the correspondenting dataset.